Awwal Number: Soundtrack

 The music was composed By Bappi Lahiri and the lyrics were by Amit Khanna.
-Voices were rendered by Asha Bhosle, Amit Kumar, Bappi Lahiri, Udit Narayan and S. Janaki.
+Voices given by Asha Bhosle, Amit Kumar, Bappi Lahiri, Udit Narayan and S. Janaki.

 Production

 Aamir Khan and his father were admirers of Dev Anand and Aamir quoted in an interview after Dev Anand's death: "The only film I signed without reading the script was Awwal Number."
 Anand had initially offered the role of Ranvir Singh to cricketer Imran Khan.